Last Updated on

 The nice thing about blogs is that it’s like you’re having a nice little chat with someone.
-Granted, it’s a bit one sided but hopefully works to solve a pressing need or problem.
+Granted, it’s a bit one sided but the main purpose is to solve a pressing need or problem for your reader.

 With over 400 million blogs out there how does one capture the attention of their target audience?